Overview of Hawaii Testing Requirements

 - Pay license fees.

-The Hawaii Teacher Standards Board issues three types of licenses with different requirements for licensure:
+The Hawaii Teacher Standards Board issues the following licenses which require verification of basic skills and/or content knowledge for licensure:

 1. A non-renewable Provisional License may be granted for no more than three years to an applicant who meets the Provisional License requirements.
 Read the Provisional License minimum requirements to see how to qualify.